Keane cleared of cabbie 'road rage'

 Keane, 43, denied the public order offence after cabbie Fateh Kerar, 44, had told him to "cheer up" and smile.

-The Old Trafford legend gave evidence from the witness box himself and after a half day trial at Manchester Magistrates' Court he was cleared of the offence.
+The former midfielder gave evidence from the witness box himself and after a half day trial at Manchester Magistrates' Court he was cleared of the offence.

 District Judge Duncan Birrell said there was something of the "thwarted fan" about Mr Kerar and Keane's lawyer described the whole incident as a "storm in a tea cup".